 Understanding Soft-tissue Injuries

-Soft tissue injuries consist of damage to muscles, ligaments or tendons, but do not result in muscle tears, torn ligaments or factures to bones.
+Soft tissue injuries consist of damage to muscles, ligaments or tendons, but typically do not result in muscle tears, partial tears, torn ligaments, or fractures to bones.
 Soft-tissue injuries often result in swelling, bruising, muscle strain or sprain, and sometimes develop into chronic pain.
 Whiplash and other soft-tissue injuries in the neck and back are common among injured victims and early treatment and rehabilitation can help the healing process to prevent further complications.